 • Personal planner.
 Great for setting goals and tracking your progress.
 It could be fun to use on your outward flight to map out your workation timeline and objectives.

-• Travel insurance.
+• Nomad insurance.
 Protect your trip against unforeseen circumstances.
 We recommend SafetyWing, which is designed for people who work remotely and travel.
 You can buy policies either on a long-term subscription basis or for specific dates for shorter trips.
 See our SafetyWing insurance review to find out more about how it works.

 Are you planning a workation or do you have a story to tell about taking one?
 We would love to help, or even feature you in an interview series we are planning.
 Please feel free to drop us a line.